remult/remult/docs-md/20-Hello-Angular/40-Data Structures.md

 instead of just using fields, we can use a data structure that we define.
 In typescript, it's called an `interface`

-In the `home.component.html` file, add the following code:
+In the `home.component.ts` file, add the following code:
 ```csdiff
 import { Component, OnInit } from '@angular/core';